AndrewJBateman/ionic-angular-news-app/README.md

 10. Contact form
 11. SqLite - use as default database?
 12. Add to refresh function so News, Categories and Favourites is refreshed.
-13. Article card - add alternative images for when there is no image in the json data.

 ## Inspiration